Version Date - March 30, 2016

 6. PERSONS UNDER LEGAL ALCOHOL CONSUMPTION AND PURCHASING AGE

 Access to the Site is governed by the Terms and Conditions.
-The Company does not permit persons who are under legal alcohol consumption and/or purchasing age in their country of residence to use the Site and such persons must not fraudulently misstate their age to obtain access to the Site or in providing us with any personal information.
+The Company does not permit persons who are under legal alcohol consumption and/or purchasing age in their location of residence to use the Site and such persons must not fraudulently misstate their age to obtain access to the Site or in providing us with any personal information.
 For Australian residents, only those aged 18 years and over may access and use the Site.

 7. CONTACT DETAILS AND COMPLAINTS